xavier150/Blender-For-UnrealEngine-Addons/Tuto/How export assets from Blender.md

-# Set asset(s) to export
+# Prepare asset(s) to export
-We will see how to define the assets to export
+We will see how to prepare the assets to export.

-1. Open Tool panel in 3D View (T), enlarge it, open Unreal engine 4 main panel and go in Object Properties panel
+1. Open Tool panel in 3D View (T), enlarge it, open Unreal engine 4 main panel and go in Object Properties panel.
 <img src="https://github.com/xavier150/Blender-For-UnrealEngine-Addons/blob/master/Tuto/ExportAssetDocScreen1.jpg">

 2. Select the asset you want to export and set the Export type property to "Export recursive".
 Now repeat the task for all the objects you want to export:
-	- Each objects that has this property will export with all its children in a Fbx file.
+	- Each objects having this property will export with all its children in a Fbx file.
 If you don't want to export the child set "Not exported" for Export type in Object Properties of the child, else keep "Auto".
-	- The center the scene of the Fbx file will be equal to the origin point location of the object in blender.
+	- The center of the scene of the Fbx file will be equal to the origin point location of the object in blender.
 The position of the object in the Blender scene does not matter.
 	- For the Skeletal mesh you need to set the Export type for Armature as Export recursive.

 <img src="https://github.com/xavier150/Blender-For-UnrealEngine-Addons/blob/master/Tuto/ExportAssetDocScreen2.jpg">